 The opportunity came in 1989 to purchase the concession for the Routeburn Track guided walk and so began the Davies family’s dedication to providing extraordinary experiences in New Zealand’s most diverse and magnificent National Parks.
 John followed up the purchase two years later with the historic Milford Track guided walk.

-Over the last 30 years the family has continued to innovate and improve these incredible hiking activities to meet and exceed the expectations of walkers from New Zealand and around the world.
+The family has continued to innovate and improve these incredible hiking activities to meet and exceed the expectations of walkers from New Zealand and around the world.

 The Davies family walked the Milford Track and many others in the South Island, long before John invested in the guided walks.